Generalization Bounds of Nonconvex-(Strongly)-Concave Stochastic Minimax Optimization: Abstract

 \section{Abstract}

-This paper studies the uniform convergence and generalization bounds for nonconvex-(strongly)-concave (NC-SC\,/\,NC-C) stochastic minimax optimization.
-We first establish the uniform convergence between the empirical minimax problem and the population minimax problem and show the $\tilde{\mathcal{O}}\autopar{d\kappa^2\epsilon^{-2}}$ and $\tilde{\mathcal{O}}\autopar{d\epsilon^{-4}}$ sample complexities respectively for the NC-SC and NC-C settings, where $d$ is the dimension number and $\kappa$ is the condition number.
-To the best of our knowledge, this is the first uniform convergence measured by the first-order stationarity in stochastic minimax optimization.
-Based on the uniform convergence, we shed light on the sample and gradient complexities required for finding an approximate stationary point for stochastic minimax optimization in the NC-SC and NC-C settings.
+This paper takes an initial step to systematically investigate the generalization bounds of algorithms for solving nonconvex-(strongly)-concave (NC-SC\,/\,NC-C) stochastic minimax optimization measured by the stationarity of primal functions.
+We first establish \textit{algorithm-agnostic generalization bounds} via \emph{uniform convergence} between the empirical minimax problem and the population minimax problem.
+The sample complexities for achieving $\eps$-generalization are $\tilde{\mathcal{O}}\autopar{d\kappa^2\epsilon^{-2}}$ and $\tilde{\mathcal{O}}\autopar{d\epsilon^{-4}}$ for NC-SC and NC-C settings, respectively, where $d$ is the dimension and $\kappa$ is the condition number.
+We further study the \textit{algorithm-dependent generalization bounds} via stability arguments of algorithms.
+In particular, we introduce a novel stability notion for minimax problems and build a connection between generalization bounds and the stability notion.
+As a result, we establish \textit{algorithm-dependent generalization bounds} for \emph{stochastic gradient descent ascent (SGDA)} algorithm and the more general \emph{sampling-determined algorithms}.